[ UrbanRail.Net ] [ Europe ] [ America ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 Great map (235K) including all rail services in New York and adjacent New Jersey by Joseph Brennan

-Great BOOKS on the NY Subway
+Books on the NYC Subway

 New York Transit Museum: Subway Style: 100 Years of Architecture & Design in the New York City Subway. - Oct.
 2004, 252 p., 12' x 9', Stuart, Tabori and Chang; ISBN 158479349X